uiuc-cs448/uiuc-cs448.github.io/python.md

 Each lab requires the same dependencies, which we listed in the `requirements.txt` file of each repo.
 So if you're using a dedicated environment, you can use the same one for each lab.

-For most cases (and once you enter the dedicated environment), run `pip install -r requirements.txt` at the repo level to install dependencies using the `pip` Python package manager.
+For most cases (and once you enter your dedicated environment, if not defaulting to a global one), run `pip install -r requirements.txt` at the repo level to install dependencies using the `pip` Python package manager.
 Beware that some previous options recommend a different package manager, e.g. `conda install --yes --file requirements.txt`.

 ## IDEs!